 Membership of the SECP is automatic for Fellows who are in their first five years of RANZCP Fellowship.

 For further information on membership, please email firstname.lastname@example.org.

-In order to encourage and promote research in psychiatry in Australia and New Zealand, the SECP supports the RANZCP Early Career Psychiatrist Award which is presented to an ECP or a Trainee who has contributed the most significant paper published in the past two years.
+In order to encourage and promote research in psychiatry in Australia and New Zealand, the Sections supports the RANZCP Early Career Psychiatrist Award.

 Information and resources

 World Psychiatric Association Early Career Psychiatrists (WPA ECP)